Written by Mohammad Rajabalinejad*

-Safe by design finds the risky situations and overcome circumstances where (failure in) structure, (mal)function or (mis)use cause harm to human, environment, or property.
-Therefore, the safe by design process emphasizes on both the working structure and failed structure, the proper functions, and malfunctions, and finally the proper use and misuse through design.
+Safe by design find the risky situations and overcome circumstances where (failure in) structure, (mal)function or (mis)use to cause harm to humans, environment, or property.
+Therefore, the safe by design process emphasizes both the working structure and failed structure, the proper functions, and malfunctions, and finally the proper use and misuse through design.
 The outcome creates specific space for identification of hazards leading to risk and safety management plans altering the design for more safety.

 V. Safety Cube

 Safety Cube presents the principal elements for design and safety integrally.
 This cube can generate different views.
 Visualized through Fig.4, a description of several views of the safety cube follows.

 - The system view presents the system of interest (SoI), its environment (or super-system), and its components (or sub-systems).
 In principle, this covers the system, its subsystems, (user)interfaces and competing or cooperating systems.
 The interfaces among these components and their environment, failures in components or interfaces, and the chain of physical reactions are presented by this view.

 - The operation view presents the use of system structure or functions in practice.
 The Interaction of the system with people (or other systems) is an important aspect of the system described here in terms of operation or use.
 This interaction is often present at all various levels of system, super-systems, and subsystems.
 Next, to use, a critical view on foreseeable misuse is important.
 For example, scenarios for transportation, installation, operation, and recovery process might happen differently, and not exactly according to the user expectations.

 - Identification of a proper set of requirements and functions are among the critical performances for systems as well as safety engineers.
 States of the system and fault recognition modes are examples of this.
 Furthermore, expectations, recommendations, or requirements for future design gives a valuable set for future designs.
 These are presented through the functional view.